CDP Tornado Recovery FundSupport this Fund

-To effectively address the growing tornado threat across the country, CDP’s team of experts will work directly with local nonprofits to identify specific needs and gaps in funding.
+To effectively address the growing tornado threat across the country, CDP’s team of experts works directly with local nonprofits to identify specific needs and gaps in funding.

-Examples of areas that are likely to be funded include but are not limited to rebuilding homes and livelihoods, mental health services, and other challenges identified by communities that arise as recovery efforts progress.
+Examples of areas likely to be funded include but are not limited to rebuilding homes and livelihoods, mental health services, and other challenges identified by communities that arise as recovery efforts progress.

 This fund supports these disasters:

 Tornadoes often impact geographic areas where the norm is sub-standard housing, generational housing, and uninsured and under-insured homes occupied by older adults, low-income earners, and traditionally marginalized and racialized populations.
 Some are homeowners, but many are also renters.

 These disasters often receive much less media attention and, as a result, fewer resources for recovery.
 Communities prone to tornadoes often struggle with the profound trauma of layered disasters against a backdrop of lifelong experiences of struggling economically or socially because of intersecting factors that have caused marginalization.

 - Funding for Black- and women-led organizations that have built or can build trust networks with survivors needing recovery assistance.

 - Advocating for and providing affordable housing, housing repair and utility support, especially for low-income homeowners or renters in communities of color.